psychemedia/storytelling-notes/and-the-girl-played-on.md

 The witch rolled over, and went back to sleep.
 Some little time later, the witch woke up again.
 The cottage was still, and quiet, and her tea was still not there: "Anwen, what are you doing now?"

-And the broom replied: "I am sweeping the floor."
+And the broom replied: "I'm sweeping the floor."

 The witch rolled over, she fell back to sleep.
 She woke up for the third time: and still no tea: "Anwen, come here".